sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/2000 - sections-example-2.md

 The following example shows:

-- using a vertical section group to handle row labels in a table with the Column Selection parameter.
+- using the Column Selection parameter in a vertical sections group to handle row labels in a table.
-- extracting nested table using a nested section group.
+- Since table recognition works on the whole page, use  a nested section group to extract a nested table instead.
 In the nested section group, each row of the nested table is its own section.
 (The regular expression to find these "row" sections also generates zero-height sections that Sensible ignores).
+- To illustrate each section's scope, the config outputs the entire contents of each section.

 **Config**

-TODO: test config works with regex change I made...

 ```
 {